General Optimal Polynomial Approximants, Stabilization, and Projections of Unity: Truncations of Power Series and Stabilization of Optimal Approximants

 \subsection{The Reproducing Kernel at Zero and Inner Functions}

 As mentioned previously, much of the existing literature on optimal approximants has been centered around approximating $1/f$ in spaces where 1 is the reproducing kernel at zero.
-In the following section, we will make a few observations and generalize these results.
+In the \editB{present} section, we will make a few observations and generalize these results.

-\begin{definition}[Inner function] Say that $f \in \h$ is \textit{$\h$-inner} if
+\begin{definition}[\editA{$\h$-inner function}] Say that $f \in \h$ is \textit{$\h$-inner} if

-\end{definition} This definition was first given by Aleman, Richter, and Sundberg in \cite{aleman1996beurling} for $\h = A^2$.
-This definition coincides with the classical definition of inner in $H^2$.
-Let us gather some facts about the relationship between inner functions and optimal polynomial approximants.
-See \cite{beneteau2017remarks} for further discussion on this topic.
+\end{definition} This definition was first given by Aleman, Richter, and Sundberg in \cite{aleman1996beurling} for $\h = A^2$, and coincides with the classical definition of inner in $H^2$\editA{; a function is $H^2$-inner if $|f| = 1$ always everywhere on the unit circle}.
+Classical inner functions play a crucial role in understanding operator and function theoretic properties of $H^2$.
+Let us gather some facts about the relationship between \editA{$\h$-inner} functions and optimal polynomial approximants.
+Again, we point to \cite{beneteau2017remarks} for further discussion on this topic, where it was first studied.